 Ethnicity pay gap reporting is already on the radar for many large organisations.
-While it remains voluntary, the UK government has set out guidance on how to measure, report, and address ethnicity pay differences within the workforce.
+The new government has signalled its interest, and there is existing official guidance from the previous government on how to measure, report, and address ethnic pay differences.

 What is the ethnicity pay gap?